Best Running Gloves of 2025

 • No silicone grippers

-Their low profile also makes them an excellent option for pairing with a second layer.
-They have a glove-keeper clip that allows you to stow the gloves clipped together, but the ribbons you attach are tiny and not awesome for use in the field.
-REI Co-op says these have touchscreen capability in the palms and fingers, but we’ve found this feature still needs work.
+Their low profile also makes them an excellent option for pairing with a second layer, and they work great under an outer-mitt.
+We are fans of being able to layer on our hands so that we can adjust to changing weather conditions and dexterity needs.
+These have a glove-keeper clip that allows you to stow the gloves clipped together, but the ribbons you attach are tiny and not awesome for use in the field.
+REI Co-op says these have touchscreen capability in the palms and fingers, but we’ve found that — like many other gloves that make the claim — they don’t really work for any type of precision phone use.

 Shop the REI Co-Op Liner Gloves 2.0